SteelCompendium/data-bestiary-md/Bugbear Sneak.md

 - ★ 12–16: 9 damage; A3 grabbed
 - ✸ 17+: 12 damage; grabbed

-Effect: The target can’t use triggered actions until the start of the next round.
+Effect: The target can't use triggered actions until the start of the next round.
 This attack has double edge if the sneak started their turn hidden from the target.

 **Dirt Devil (3 Malice)**